jtl-software/connector-documentation/tutorial/getting-started.rst

     $application = new Application($connector, $connectorDir, $config, $configSchema);
     $application->run();

-After the index code initializes the autoloader, you may want to instantiate a custom Config or ConfigSchema object.
+After the the autoloader is initialized, a custom Config and/or a ConfigSchema object may want to instantiated.
+Both is optional.

-At the end of the index.php we then create a Connector object and use it to instantiate the application which then gets started.
+At the end of the script we then create a Connector object and use it to instantiate the application which then gets started.

 If a custom Config or ConfigSchema was created, they should be passed to the application as well.
 Otherwise the application will create those objects itself.

 The application class manages communication between the two system, handles the protocol layer and forwards all valid requests to the :code:`Connector` class.